Methamphetamine Detox Centers

 Maybe you’ve reached a breaking point and you’re ready to put your drug abuse behind you but you need some help.
 You’ve come to the right place.
-Briarwood Detox Center offers personalized medically assisted detox for a number of addictive substances, including methamphetamine.
+Briarwood Detox Center offers personalized medically assisted detox for several substance use disorders, including methamphetamine addiction.

 Do I Need Methamphetamine Detox?

 While a full detox program is not necessary for methamphetamine, we do recommend a period of safe medical observation in a clinical environment while you are discontinuing use.
 If you are addicted to methamphetamine and have developed a dependence on the drug, you may need to be monitored during withdrawal to ensure your safety.

 The best way to detox from meth is with a professional detox program.
 The dopamine levels in the brain drop dramatically when you stop using methamphetamine.
 As a result, the meth detox process can be a very lonely time, filled with melancholy thoughts and depressive tendencies.
 This leads many people right back into drug abuse.

 If you are addicted to methamphetamine you may also experience severe mood imbalances during withdrawal.
 Medical observation in our facility provides additional support to help you cope with the psychological issues you experience when you stop using meth.

 Most often, our clients detoxing from methamphetamine are also extremely exhausted.
 Our caring medical staff will treat any uncomfortable symptoms that are keeping you awake to help you get the rest you need to recover.